ce1ebrimbor/file-shover/README.md

 # File Shover

-A static file server written in Rust.
+Painfully naive implementation of a static web server in Rust.
+Built for learning and experimentation.

 ## Architecture